 In this study we followed the disability trajectories of women and men from five subsequent birth cohorts and four European regions, over a period of 13 years.
 Perhaps most disconcerting were the increasing probabilities of disabilities observed across subsequent birth cohorts, especially among men in Eastern, Northern and Western Europe, but also among women in Northern and Western Europe.

 Overall, findings varied by cohort, region, and sex.
 There were sex differences in ADL and, particularly in IADL limitations in all regions for most cohorts.
 Women reported more limitations than men.
 However, these sex differences were more marked in Eastern and Southern than Northern and Western Europe.
 Overall, sex differences in prevalence of functional limitations tended to decrease with age within birth cohorts.
 Among men in Eastern, Northern and Western Europe later born cohorts tended to report disabilities more than did earlier birth cohorts at the same ages.
 A similar pattern was observed for women in Northern and Western Europe.
 In contrast, the risk of disabilities was lower in later born cohorts than in previous birth cohorts among women in Eastern Europe.

+Adjusting for education and income attenuated the observed sex and cohort difference somewhat, but not wholly.

 These results should be interpreted with caution.
 This is a descriptive study, and as such interpretation of the results depends on whether samples are representative.
 In our study design there are two major threats to this assumption.
 First, not all countries in Europe participated in earlier waves of SHARE, which means that we rely on data only from a non-random subset of countries.
 This poses limitations on inferences drawn from results.
 For example, in this study Eastern Europe is represented by only two countries: Czech Republic and Poland.
 To the extent the patterns differ for other countries in the region, our results cannot be generalized to the whole of Eastern Europe.
 Second, non-response and attrition rates of the SHARE survey threaten representativeness.
 The response rate for our baseline, Wave 1 of SHARE, ranged between 51 and 67 percent for the countries included in analyses.
 As non-respondents are likely to be a selected group in terms of health and health related characteristics, this may bias results.
 Moreover, due to the longitudinal design in this study we included only respondents that had participated in two or more survey waves, further exacerbating the non-response bias.
 To minimize the impact of non-response on the estimates, we used calibrated cross-sectional weights provided by SHARE to compensate for selective non-response.